Nisha318/Nisha318.github.io/_posts/2026-06-07-container-security-starts-before-the-cloud.md

 # No shell in distroless -- run uvicorn directly via the Python module flag
 CMD ["-m", "uvicorn", "app:app", "--host", "0.0.0.0", "--port", "8000", "--no-access-log"]
 ```

+While working through this project and learning more about application container security, I noticed that many of these decisions aligned with principles from the [12 Factor App methodology](https://12factor.net), a set of guidelines for building modern, cloud-native web applications.

 While going through the Dockerfile decisions during this project and reading through [Liz Rice's *Container Security*](https://www.oreilly.com/library/view/container-security/9781492056690/), I came to understand the security reasoning behind each one.
 The multi-stage build keeps build tools and package managers out of the production image.
 The distroless runtime reduces the attack surface by removing shells, package managers, and extra utilities that have no place in a production container.
 Running as a non-root user limits what an attacker can do if the container is ever compromised.
 The HEALTHCHECK gives orchestration platforms a way to detect and respond to unhealthy containers automatically.